nnidhogg/lexer/README.md

 The Tokenizer builds on the core lexer to provide a streaming-based interface.
 It repeatedly calls the underlying `core::Lexer`, handling offsets, EOF detection, and error propagation automatically.

-The Tokenizer builds on the core lexer to provide a streaming-based interface for tokenization.
-It operates entirely on in-memory input, managing offsets, end-of-input detection, and error propagation automatically:

 ```cpp
 using namespace lexer;